Cloning systems and action operads: From cloning systems to action operads

 \section{From cloning systems to action operads}

-We now explain how to construct an action operad from a bilateral cloning system.
-Let $\G=(\G_{\bullet},\iota,\zeta,\kappa,\pi)$ be a bilateral cloning system.
-The following identities can be derived from the identites in the definition of a bilateral cloning system (recall from Definition~\ref{defn:NCCloningSystem} the construction of the maps $\kappa_i^n(m)$ and $\nu_i^n(m)$):
+We now explain how to construct (general) action operads from an operadic cloning system.
+Let $\G=(\G_{\bullet},\iota,\zeta,\kappa,\pi)$ be an operadic cloning system.
+The following identities can be derived from the identities in the definition of an operadic cloning system (recall from Notation~\ref{notat: generalized structure maps of a bilateral cloning system} the construction of the maps $\kappa_i^n(m)$ and $\nu_i^n(m)$):